 6. Word pairs II: Add a sound

-To introduce children to the challenge of synthesizing words from their separate phonemes.
+This activity helps to introduce children to the challenge of creating words from their separate sounds.

 Seat the children in a circle, and begin by explaining that sometimes a new word can be made by adding a sound to a word.
 As an example, say "ox," and have the children repeat it.
 Then ask what will happen if they add a new sound to the beginning of the word such as f-f-f-f-f: "f-f-f-f-f…ox, f-f-f-f…ox, f-f-f-f-ox."
 The children say, "fox!"
 You should then explain, "We put a new sound on the beginning, and we have a new word!"